Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/Archery/Strange Quiver Trick.md

 ## Special activation rules

 This Charm can be placed in a flurry.
 If the Sidereal flurries it with an attack to fire the object using Generalized Ammunition Technique, uses her attack in place of this Charm’s roll.
+## Reset
-Reset: Once per scene.
+Once per scene.